A comprehensive guide to moving to Dubai from the UK, covering visas, property, healthcare, jobs and more.

 Most visitors to Dubai aren’t required to obtain a visa ahead of time; one will be issued to you upon arrival².
 Apart from a 180-day visit eligibility for Mexican passport holders², there are the 90-day and 30-day options available.

-Job seekers from the following countries are allowed to remain in the UAE for 90 days after their arrival before leaving the country or applying for a work visa:
+Jobseekers from the following countries are allowed to remain in the UAE for 90 days² after their arrival before leaving the country or applying for a work visa:

-Citizens from the following countries also don’t need to get visas in advance, however visas issued on arrival will only be good for 30 days.
-That being said, citizens of these countries may extend their visas up to 60 days:
+Citizens from the following countries also don’t need to get visas in advance, however visas issued on arrival will only be good for 30 days².

 While these tourist visas are a good way to enter the country in order to perform your job search, it’s critical that you either get a work visa, provided you find employment, or leave the country when your visa expires.
-There’s a 10-day grace period³ after visa expiration, but if you’re caught working on a tourist visa you can be jailed or fined and deported.
+There’s a 10-day grace period³ after visa expiration, but if you’re caught working on a tourist visa, you can be jailed or fined and deported⁴.

 The good news is, once you find a job, the visa process is largely out of our hands.
 Outside of having to provide your employer with some documents, like your passport number, they’ll take care of the entire sponsorship and visa process for you.
 The not so great news is, your job isn’t entirely done.